 Check Your Tracking Status on USPS.com

 The best way to keep track of your package during transit is to enter your tracking number on USPS’ website.
-The USPS website will always provide the most detailed and most up-to-date information.
+The USPS website will always provide the most detailed and up-to-date information.
 In addition, the USPS website also provides a complete history for each package.
 You’ll be able to see what day and time USPS scanned in the package, when it reached one of their sorting centers, and when it was delivered.

 You Can Also Use Google

 Here’s a pro tip: you can also get a basic tracking update on Google!
-When you enter in “USPS tracking,” you’ll see a search bar where you can type in the tracking number of your package.
+When you enter “USPS tracking,” you’ll see a search bar where you can type in the tracking number of your package.
 You won’t get as much detailed information here as you will on the USPS website, but it’s still a good way to keep tabs on your package.
 Here’s how that looks:

 Some of the Most Common USPS Tracking Statuses